 - We perform retesting to verify the defect fixes.
 But the regression testing assures that the bug fix didn’t break other parts of the application.

 - Also, regression test cases verify the functionality of some or all the modules.

 - Retesting has a higher priority over regression.
-But in some cases, both gets executed in parallel.
+But in some cases, both get executed in parallel.

-Q-8# What is severity and priority of a defect?
+Q-8# What are the severity and priority of a defect?
 Explain using an example.